 All officials and workers should be made thoroughly familiar with the duties and responsibilities.
-Typewritten instruction sheets, prepared in advance and placed in their hands, will remove the necessity of lastminute instructions.
+Typewritten instruction sheets, prepared in advance and placed in their hands, will remove the necessity of last-minute instructions.

-Note: Track and Field Officials registered with IHSA are required based upon availability.
+Note: IHSA Cross Country Officials registered with the IHSA are required based upon availability.